MicrosoftDocs/powerquery-docs/powerquery-docs/merge-operations-overview.md

 ### Select column pairs

-After both the left and right table have been selected, you can select the columns that should drive the join or merge of the tables.
-In the example below, there are have two tables:
+After both the left and right table have been selected, you can select the columns that should drive the join between the tables.
+In the example below, there are two tables:
 * **Sales** - the field CountryID is a key or an identifier from the Countries table.
 * **Countries** - this table contains the CountryID as well as the name of the Country.